xie-lab-ml/Mano-Restriking-Manifold-Optimization-for-LLM-Training/README.md

 u = tangent_mt / (torch.norm(tangent_mt, p=2, dim=dim, keepdim=True) + eps)
 ```

 We have released the optimizer code in `mano_v2.py`.
-With all attempts to simplify Mano's implementation, we conclude that Mano's performance can be attributed to the two single operation: **tangent space projection** and **row/column normalization** of the gradient steps.
+With all attempts to simplify Mano's implementation, we conclude that Mano's performance can be attributed to the two single operations: **axis-wise** **tangent projection** and **normalization** of the gradient steps.
 - Axis-wise tangent projection may have been greatly overlooked in high-dimensional optimization, with the potential to generalize to other optimizers, including Muon (we will release experiment results on this soon).
 - Row-/Column-wise normalization has been noticed with great potential, but not yet demonstrated to replace the expensive Newton-Schulz iterations.
-- Applying the current update rule on both/all dimensions each step can further improve performance (than dimension-rotation across steps).
+- Applying the current update rule on both/all dimensions at each step can further improve performance (than dimension-rotation across steps).
 However, this design choice does not alter Mano's core mechanism and training dynamics.

 | LLaMA-1.3B / Pile | LLaMA-3B / Pile |
 | :---: | :---: |
 | <img src="images/pile_llama_1b_final_eval_perplexity_tokens_seen_2.png" width="300" /> | <img src="images/pile_llama_3b_final_eval_perplexity_tokens_seen.png" width="300" /> |

-We believe the proposed paradigm have the potential to discard second momentum and expensive orthogonalization opertion in LLM pretraining, and enlighten new methodologies.
+We believe the proposed paradigm has the potential to discard second momentum and expensive orthogonalization operation in LLM pretraining, and enlighten new methodologies.